 If you struggle to fall asleep when your head hits the pillow, the first thing you should do is look at how you’re spending the hours before bed.
 Did you have your last cup of coffee too late in the day?
 Are you spending too much of the evening in front of the television?
-To help you create a bedtime routine that works for you, we spoke to sleep experts who revealed how to switch off properly, fall asleep faster and get a better night's sleep.
+To help you create a bedtime routine that works for you, we spoke to sleep experts who revealed how to switch off properly, fall asleep faster by improving sleep hygiene and get a better night's sleep.

-Going on social media right before bedtime prevents you from doing this and is a big no-no, according to Deborah.
+“Creating a bedtime routine puts your body in a relaxed state and is the perfect opportunity to slow down and create rituals that help you unwind,” says Deborah Szebeko from Sound Asleep Club.
+Going on social media right before bedtime prevents you from doing this and is a big no-no, according to Szebeko.
 “It can send our brains whirling and [negatively] impact our emotions.
 If you’re using a screen, ensure you have it set to night mode where the screen brightness is on low.”

 For most of us, an afternoon cup of coffee can be the fuel we need to keep going through the rest of the day.
 However, having a caffeinated drink near bedtime can make it difficult to fall asleep.
-Chris Dreyfus-Gibson, sleep expert at Zentrify, says caffeine can greatly impact our sleep quality.
+Chris Dreyfus-Gibson, a sleep expert at Zentrify, says caffeine can greatly impact our sleep quality.

 “Caffeine acts as an adenosine receptor antagonist.
-Adenosine is a substance in your body that promotes sleepiness and so the caffeine will block the adenosine receptor, which will keep you from feeling sleepy,” Chris says.
+Adenosine is a substance in your body that promotes sleepiness and so the caffeine will block the adenosine receptor, which will keep you from feeling sleepy,” Dreyfus-Gibson says.
 Caffeine also causes our bodies to produce more adrenaline, giving us a burst of energy that can leave us struggling to sleep.

 Karl Rollison, a therapist who specializes in treating insomnia advises turning to decaffeinated drinks before bed if you’re unable to resist a hot drink in the evening.
 Instead, drink a glass of warm milk or try one of the best sleep teas for relaxing to get your hot drink fix without stimulating your mind and body.